jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 Even with fast caches, keeping the IPC for *this* pipeline close to the ideal 1.0 is unattainable if you want to keep the CPU frequency high.

-Not only the 5-stage pipeline suffers from the problem of memory being slower than the core.
-To keep the pipeline as busy as possible, modern architectures have a fetch stage with ability to fetch and issue multiple instructions at a time, and speculatively fetches instructions to instruction cache, and fetches data to data cache.
+Not only does the 5-stage pipeline suffer from the problem of memory being slower than the core, but to keep the pipeline as busy as possible, modern architectures have a fetch stage with ability to fetch and issue multiple instructions at a time, and speculatively fetches instructions to instruction cache, and fetches data to data cache.
-Those technique, along with multi-issue, multi-way execution, and using load/store queues, are for exploiting ILP.
+These techniques, along with multi-issue, multi-way execution, and using load/store queues, are for exploiting ILP.

 However, exploiting ILP can only help improving the performance so much